miclomba/azulejo-os-filesectormanager/README.md

 3. An inode for a file has the following structure:

+- File information:

+* file type (directory, link ...)
+* owner
+* length
+* creation date
+* number of links,
+* etc.

+- 13 disk block pointers:

+* 10 direct
+* 1 indirect
+* 1 double indirect
+* 1 triple indirect.

-- File information: file type (directory, link ...), owner, length, creation date, number of links, etc. However, the file name is not kept in the file’s inode.
+- Note: However, the file name is not kept in the file’s inode.
-- 13 disk block pointers: 10 direct, 1 indirect, 1 double indirect, and 1 triple indirect.

 4. A Unix filesystem has a file directory to keep track of files within it.